 2. Interstate Park.
 (Submitted on June 13, 2014, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 12, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 272 times since then and 15 times this year.
-Photo 1. submitted on June 12, 2014, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.
+This page was last revised on October 12, 2020.
+It was originally submitted on June 12, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 373 times since then and 9 times this year.
+Photos: 1. submitted on June 12, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
+2, 3. submitted on October 12, 2020, by John Neitz of Minneapolis, Minnesota. • Bill Pfingsten was the editor who published this page.